 “I finished in 1 year.
 I would tell future students to keep studying throughout clinicals—it helps more than you will realize.” — Tesla MR Graduate, Delaware (passed first attempt)

-MRI Technologist Training Timeline by Starting Point
+MRI Tech Training Timeline by Starting Point

 Total time: 12–18 months